Tmitchy/Web-Application-Security-Assessment/README.md

 I Looked at the number of requests made to the same page, trying to find a pattern.

 3 - Analyzed the IP adress:<br>
-I analyzed the IP address to verify if the same IP adress requested more pages by maunpulating the parameters, and I confirmed that the same IP address 192.168.31.174 requested and successfully access different user ID (object Identifiers) by modifying the figure in the parameters.
+I conducted an analysis of the IP address to ascertain whether it had requested multiple pages through parameter manipulation.
+My findings revealed that the same IP address, 192.168.31.174, requested and successfully accessed various user IDs (object Identifiers) by altering the numerical value within the parameters.
+This observation highlights potential security vulnerabilities related to user authentication and access controls, suggesting a need for stricter validation mechanisms to prevent unauthorized data access.

 4 - Mitigation steps:<br>